nvpro-samples/vk_denoise_nrd/README.md

-# Integration of NRD to an existing application
+# Integration of NRD to a Vulkan application

 ![A screenshot of the sample.
 It shows a path-traced Cornell box, denoised using NRD.](docs/nrd_denoiser.png)